 Benjamin Barson is a composer, baritone saxophonist, educator, and community-farming activist.
 He had been the Baritone Saxophonist for and protégé of Guggenheim-award-winning Fred Ho from 2009 until Ho’s passing in 2014.
 Since then, Barson has shared the stage with the legendary Motown group the Temptations, Grammy-winning Latin jazz pianist Arturo O’Farrill, and a diverse cross-section of innovative voices in New York City and Pittsburgh’s jazz scenes.
 As an educator, Ben has been teaching saxophone and jazz piano in the Pittsburgh area for two years, and he and his students are regular features on the Saturday Light Brigade Radio station, based in the Children’s museum.
 His students have also performed at the Children’s Festival in Downtown Pittsburgh, the Kelly Strayhorn Theater, and many other major venues.
 Ben believes music performance and improvisation are tools not just for a music career but for building strong, independent minds capable of handling today’s challenges and the rhythms.

-Laura Carmichael is a freelance pianist who relocated to Pittsburgh from Chicago in 2015.
-She holds a Bachelor of Music degree from Wayne State University in Detroit, Michigan; an Artist Diploma from Conservatorio Antonio Scontrino in Trapani, Italy; and a Master of Music degree from the University of South Florida in Tampa.
-During her many years as a freelance pianist, Laura has worked with the Lyric Opera of Chicago, College Light Opera Company, the Detroit Symphony Orchestra, and various choirs, vocalists, churches, instrumentalists, and musical theatre productions.
+Laura Reynolds Carmichael holds a Bachelor of Music degree from Wayne State University in Detroit, Michigan; an Artist Diploma from Conservatorio Antonio Scontrino in Trapani, Italy; and a Master of Music degree from the University of South Florida in Tampa.
+During her many years as a freelance pianist, Laura has worked with the Lyric Opera of Chicago, College Light Opera Company, the Detroit Symphony Orchestra, Pittsburgh Ballet Theatre, and various choirs, vocalists, churches, instrumentalists, and musical theatre productions.
 As a solo and collaborative pianist she has toured throughout the United States, Italy, Spain, Ireland, Peru, and Canada.
-With over 15 years of teaching experience, Laura has helped her students perform successfully in recitals, competitions, and with numerous musical ensembles.
+Ms. Reynolds Carmichael has been working as an educator of piano for over 20 years.

 Guitar, Bass, Ukulele – HAT Co Band Co-Director